EquitiesFirst Appoints Andrew Stevens as Principal Representative, MENA

 About Equities First Holdings

-Headquartered in Indianapolis, USA, EquitiesFirst maintains an international footprint of 13 offices in eight countries, including the United States, United Kingdom, China (Hong Kong, Shanghai and Beijing), South Korea, Thailand, Singapore, Australia (Sydney, Perth, Melbourne and Brisbane) and the United Arab Emirates.
-EquitiesFirst is licensed and/or registered in all jurisdictions where required.
+Headquartered in Indianapolis, USA, EquitiesFirst maintains an international footprint of thirteen offices in eight countries, including the United States, United Kingdom, China (Hong Kong, Shanghai and Beijing), South Korea, Thailand, Singapore, Australia (Sydney, Perth, Melbourne and Brisbane) and the United Arab Emirates.
+EquitiesFirst is licenced and/or registered in all jurisdictions where required.

 EquitiesFirst is the pioneer of Progressive Capital – a partnership approach to investment, rooted in respect, mutual interest and understanding.
 EquitiesFirst delivers liquidity solutions that are vital, transformative and move partners forward.